EvictionLab/eviction-lab-website/content/eviction-tracking/acknowledgements.md

   * The Housing Alliance of Pennsylvania has developed a [report with detailed eviction data](https://housingalliancepa.org/eviction-data-report/) in Pennsylvania.

-  * The Open Justice Oklahoma has developed the [Oklahoma Court Tracker](https://openjusticeok.shinyapps.io/ok-court-tracker/#section-tool-by-open-justice-oklahoma), which counts evictions and foreclosures filed across the state of Oklahoma since March 15th, 2020.
+  * The Open Justice Oklahoma has developed the [Oklahoma Court Tracker](https://openjustice.okpolicy.org/blog/oklahoma-court-tracker/), which counts evictions filed across the state of Oklahoma since March 15th, 2020.

   * Carnegie Mellon University’s CREATE Lab is [monitoring eviction filings in Pittsburgh, PA](http://evict-response.earthtime.org/).